Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 ### GitHub repository

-After changes are made to the .qmd files and then rendered, the changes can then be pushed to the GitHub repository: <git@github.com:gaelenDG/LipidInteractomics_Website.git>.
+After changes are made to the .qmd files and then rendered, the changes can then be pushed to the GitHub repository: <git@github.com:Tafesse-Lab/LipidInteractomics_Website.git>.
 Netlify will pull the changes and automatically deploy the updated site!
 See site owners for Netlify login information and .git access.

-Cloning the GitHub repository should be sufficient for gaining access to all of the files in this website - though collaborators will need to be added manually by Gaelen, the repository administrator.
-More details will go here once a more formal pull request workflow is in place!
+Cloning the GitHub repository should be sufficient for gaining access to all of the files in this website - though collaborators will need to be added manually by Fikadu, the repository administrator.
+As of March 2025, there is no official push/pull request system in place, so be careful when making changes to the site.

 ### Quarto formatting